Public library administration encompasses a myriad of duties, capabilities, and skills.

 Pass/Fail grade is based on reading weekly material, participation in online discussions, and the completion of short assignments.

-Angela Noel is the director at Brodhead Memorial Public Library and has worked in libraries in Wisconsin since 2014.
+Angela Noel is the director of the Dodgeville Public Library and has worked in libraries in Wisconsin since 2014.
 Prior to working in libraries, she spent over 10 years working in nonprofit administration.
 Angela received her master’s degree in Library and Information Science from the University of Wisconsin – Milwaukee and holds a B.A. in English from the University of Wisconsin – Madison.